Specialist Overview: Advancing the Science of Hernia Repair

 Hernia Conferences – Dr. Harris National Speaker

-Dr. Harris was invited to speak at the Americas Hernia Society Quality Collaborative Improvement Summit as a national leading expert in laparoscopic inguinal hernia repairs.
+Dr. Harris was invited to speak at the 2024 Abdominal Core Health Quality Collaborative Improvement Summit as a national leading expert in laparoscopic inguinal hernia repairs.
 His volume of surgeries allows him to provide a significant amount of data to the collaborative to help drive guiding policies and procedures.

 His expertise in this type of surgery was recognized by the ACHQC and he was asked to share his experiences with the international guests for the summit.
 He is one of the leading hernia surgeons in a number of different areas including laparoscopic hernia repairs.